sillsdev/ptx2pdf/docs/documentation/ornaments.md

 in no way intended to be a version of the large and complex pgf-drawing enviromnment.
 It only replicates fragments of code that are necessary to draw the ornaments in PDFs.
-Most of the documentation in the latex package is entirely irrelevant to using the ornaments with PTXprint.
+Most of the documentation in the latex package is therefore entirely irrelevant to using the ornaments with PTXprint.

 ### What this plugin adds
 The ornaments plugin can be instructed to stretch or repeat ornaments to